Review findings

 - PCI Compliance Report: the PCI Compliance Report provides guidance on how to fix the discovered flaws to achieve PCI compliance and how the application performed against the PCI policy.

-- Download: opens a dropdown menu of the reports you can download as PDF or XML.
+- Download: opens a dropdown menu of the reports you can download as a PDF or XML file.

 - Bookmark: bookmark the displayed Results page.
 Bookmarked reports capture a snapshot of findings and policy compliance at a specific point in time.
 Enter a name for the bookmark and select Save.
 To access bookmarked reports, select Bookmarked Reports from the left menu.